PREAMBLE AND SUMMARY

 |Residual electricity |

-4 The NPP Mülheim-Kärlich was shut down in September 1988.
-The electricity volume of the NPP Mülheim-Kärlich can be transferred to KKE, GKN 2, KKI 2, KBR, KRB B, KRB C.
+1 The NPP Mülheim-Kärlich was shut down in September 1988.
+According to the Atomic Energy Act the electricity volume of the NPP Mülheim-Kärlich can be transferred to KKE, GKN 2, KKI 2, KBR, KRB B, KRB C.

 TABLE 5C.
 AVERAGE AVAILABILITY OF GERMAN NUCLEAR POWER PLANTS